-They say it takes two to tango and Vincent Simone and Flavia Cacace certainly prove the perfect pairing in their sensational new show.
-The dynamic dance duo are joined by a talented cast of performers for an exhilarating and entertaining fusion of musical theatre and traditional ballroom and Latin routines in Dance ‘Til Dawn.
+They say it takes two to tango and Vincent Simone and Flavia Cacace are the perfect partnership in their sensational new show.
+The dynamic dance duo are joined by a talented cast of performers for an exhilarating and entertaining fusion of musical theatre and traditional ballroom and Latin routines in Dance ’Til Dawn.

-The title almost sounds like a challenge – and if it were then Vincent and Flavia most certainly exceed expectations.
+The title almost sounds like a challenge – if it were, Vincent and Flavia would most certainly exceed expectations.
 Never mind dancing until dawn, I could watch this pair all week and still not tire of their astounding agility, perfect partnership and mesmerising musicality.
-(And if they wanted me to join in, I’d never be one to turn down the chance to dance… particularly with the flirtatious Vincent!)
+(And if they wanted me to join in, I’d never be one to turn down the chance to dance … particularly with the flirtatious Vincent!)

 Audience members at Milton Keynes Theatre last night knew they were in for a spectacular showcase from the Strictly Come Dancing stars, even before the cast backstage would have received their “overtures and beginners please” preparatory call.

 Tommy’s world-weary witticisms and wry running commentary keep the show hurtling along as scenes change to depict various locations (including his office, a film set and a gangster’s den).
-Abundant innovative sets and props throughout ensure that the staging is just as slick as the choreography – Morgan Large’s sets are vast but very effective.
+Morgan Large’s sets are vast but very effective and efficient so the staging is just as slick as the choreography.

 Dance ‘Til Dawn is a classic love story and vintage whodunit rolled into one.
 Movie star Bobby Burns has been photographed playing away with Lana Clemenza (the kooky, bouffant-haired girlfriend of shady gangster “Big Sam”).
 While this will not do Bobby’s already faltering relationship with Sadie Strauss (Flavia) much good, it is also bad news for Lana.
 She is desperate to stop the truth getting out for fear of what Big Sam will do to her.
 Soon, Bobby is dead and Tony Deluca (Vincent), who is just beginning to realise that Sadie is the girl for him, is in the frame for Bobby’s murder.

-The characters are cunningly clichéd – from the crumpled private eye to the glamour girl villain – and the burgeoning romance between our beautiful starlet and her handsome new lover provides plenty of reasons for Vincent and Flavia to take centre stage.
-Playful comedy moments see them don lampshades to ‘hide’ from the gangsters, before ducking under cardboard boxes – simultaneously delivering faultless footwork.
+The characters are cunningly clichéd – from the crumpled private eye to the glamour-girl villain – and the burgeoning romance between our beautiful starlet and her handsome new lover provides plenty of reasons for Vincent and Flavia to take centre stage.
+Playful comedy moments see them don lampshades to ‘hide’ from the gangsters, before ducking under cardboard boxes.
+All while delivering faultless footwork, of course.

 As much as they sparkle in every dance, Vincent and Flavia know how to please their fans and the big finale is in their signature Argentine Tango style.
 Two become one for the duration of this dance as the music invades their bodies and they surrender to the rhythms – and each other.
 Awe-inspiring flourishes and razor-sharp footwork see audience members on their feet in standing ovation as the lights go down on this sizzling scene.